Social Justice

 To achieve this goal we undertake:

 The Frenchs Forest Social Justice Groups meets on the second Monday of each month at 7.30 pm at one of the three parish churches.
-All are welcome.

 If you would like to receive news of events or activities of the group, please contact Anne Lanyon: annelanyon@gmail.com